guhuro/xunit-performance/README.md

 5. Define PostRun Delegate
 6. In the main function of your project, specify a ProcessStartInfo for your executable and provide it to xunit-performance.

-You should take care of doing all the setup for your executable (downloading a repository, building, doing a restore, etc.)
+You have the option of doing all the setup for your executable (downloading a repository, building, doing a restore, etc.) or you can indicate the location of your pre-compiled executable.

 PreIteration and PostIteration are delegates that will be called once per run of your app, before and after respectively.
 PostRun is a delegate that will be called after all the iterations are complete, and should return an object of type ScenarioBenchmark filled with your tests and metrics names, as well as the numbers you obtained.